-While the first point stresses the vulnerability of SPI mechanisms to the existence of social preferences, the second point stresses their vulnerability to irrational beliefs.
-Recall that many buyers in the High Benefits and the Low Fine treatment feared that truthful announcements will be challenged although such challenges almost never occurred.
+Our paper also stresses the vulnerability of SPI mechanisms to irrational beliefs.
+Recall that many buyers in the High-Benefits and the Low-Fine treatment feared that truthful announcements will be challenged although such challenges almost never occurred.
 These fears manifested themselves in different ways, depending on the size of the fine.
-In the Low Fine treatment where the fine was small and the incentive compatibility constraint was almost binding, the buyers frequently made maximal lies as a way of limiting the potential damage that irrational partners might cause.
-In the High Benefits treatment where fines were large, the buyers were willing to give up significant rents in an attempt to placate their partner.
-Both approaches eliminated the surplus buyers gained by implementing the first best outcome and led buyers to abandon the mechanism.
+In the Low-Fine treatment where the fine was small and the incentive compatibility constraint was almost binding, the buyers frequently made maximal lies as a way of limiting the potential damage that irrational partners might cause.
+In the High-Benefits treatment where fines were large, the buyers were willing to give up significant rents in an attempt to placate their partner.
+Both approaches eliminated the surplus buyers gained by implementing the first-best outcome and led buyers to abandon the mechanism.